AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

   - book review
 ---

-A tidying is a "little baby miniature refactoring" and something a lot agile and XP developers already do intuitively.
+A tidying is a "little baby miniature refactoring" and something a lot of agile and XP developers already do intuitively.
 Kent Beck's "Tidy First?" formalizes and explains what tidyings are, how and why they work, and how to integrate them into your software development process.
 In my opinion, the value of tidying is two-fold: